Make your money last this winter with these smart budgeting decisions.Read more

 "Is it illegal to eat mince pies on Christmas Day?"

-With Christmas fast approaching, Give as you Live Online has looked into some of the funniest things people are searching for on Google during the festive period.
+With Christmas on the way, Give as you Live Online has looked into some of the funniest things people search for on Google during the festive period.
 From rotating Christmas tree stands to gifts for a picky mother-in-law, we’ve uncovered some real crackers (excuse the pun)!

 Year after year, we struggle with the MIL...

-When it comes to gift buying, there are thousands of searches of things like "what to get Dad", but what about those pernickety family members?
-"What to get a picky mother in law for Christmas" appeared multiple times!
+When it comes to gift buying, there are thousands of searches of things like "what to get Dad", but what about those even more difficult family members?
+"What to get a picky mother-in-law for Christmas" appeared multiple times!